 Verification Requirements: To ensure internal controls over TWC-VR Federal funds, goods and services received must be in accordance with the original obligation of funds and for the specific purpose under which the funds were authorized.

 Billing/Invoices: Fees for late payments are automatically calculated and paid by the State comptroller to meet the requirements of the Texas Prompt Payment Act.
-TWC-VR does not pay late fees directly invoiced by the provider.
+State requirements prohibit TWC-VR from paying late fees directly invoiced by the vendor..

 Purchasing Restrictions